 2) Remove safety and direct spray at face of attacker.

 3) Spray liberally then run for help.

 I felt stirrings of excitement do somersaults in my chest.
-This could work, I thought, this could really work.
+This could really work.

-My girlfriend, on the other hand, who insisted I join a gym if I needed exercise, disagreed.
+My girlfriend, who insisted I join a gym if I needed exercise, disagreed.
 She thought I was doing the typical guy thing — which in her parlance meant something incomprehensibly stupid.